 I used to agonize over every word I published here, operating under the belief that the internet never forgets.
-Yet years later, countless links embedded in my old posts now lead to abandoned domains, their content vanished without a trace, not even archived in the Wayback Machine.
-The irony is stark: the same medium I feared for its permanence has proven so fragile.
+Yet years later, a large number of links embedded in my old posts now lead to abandoned domains.
+Their content vanished without a trace, not even archived in the Wayback Machine.
+The same medium I feared for its permanence has proven so fragile.

-Today, such solidarity feels improbable.
-As AI reshapes how we interact with information, large language models ingest vast amounts of data only to spit it back out as sterile summaries, decoupling knowledge from its origins.
+Today, such solidarity feels very unlikely.
+As AI reshapes how we interact with information, large language models ingest vast amounts of data only to spit it back out as dry, yeastless summaries.
+Completely decoupling knowledge from its origins.
 A recent study warns that Wikipedia’s volunteer-driven model may collapse as AI disconnects users from the human effort behind its pages.

-The stakes are clear: when answers come prefabricated, curiosity withers.
-Ask an AI about SOPA, and it might detail the bill’s provisions.
+When answers come prefabricated, there is very little room for curiosity.
+Ask an LLM about SOPA, and it might detail the bill’s provisions.
 But will it mention the developers who coded protest banners, or the millions who rallied online?
 Without context, history becomes a footnote.

 This erosion of memory is compounded by how younger generations experience the internet.
 For many, platforms like TikTok or Instagram are the internet: walled gardens where content lives or dies by opaque algorithms.
 Imagine a teenager researching a historical event solely through YouTube Shorts: if a video is removed, the event itself might as well not exist.
 Like AOL’s curated “web-on-training-wheels” in the 90s, these platforms gatekeep access to the broader world.
 What’s deleted or suppressed isn’t just invisible; it’s unremembered, even if fragments linger on some forgotten server.

-We built an infinite archive, yet we’re raising a generation conditioned to treat knowledge as disposable, a stream of transient clips and chatbot replies.
-The internet never forgets, but without stewards to preserve its stories, who will remind us what mattered?
+We built an infinite archive, yet we’re raising a generation conditioned to treat knowledge as disposable.
+Everything becomes a stream of transient clips and chatbot replies.
+The Internet never forgets, but without stewards to preserve its stories, who will remind us what mattered?

 Comments